-HMP has assembled a leading drug research and development team (R&D) of over 300 scientists and staff based in China, which collectively form the Innovation arm of Hutchison China MediTech.
-The large scale, in-house and fully-integrated R&D operation work seamlessly together to discover and develop targeted therapies for oncology and immunology diseases.
+Hutchison MediPharma has assembled a leading drug research and development team (R&D) of over 420 scientists and staff based in China, which collectively form the Innovation Platform of Hutchison China MediTech (Chi-Med) (AIM/NASDAQ: HCM).
+The large-scale, in-house and fully-integrated R&D operations work seamlessly together to discover and develop targeted therapies for oncology and immunology diseases.

 Chemistry-focused R&D approach

 HMP uses a chemistry-focused approach to develop highly selective small molecule tyrosine kinase inhibitors that are intended to have potentially global first-in-class efficacy or be sufficiently differentiated to be global best-in-class, next-generation therapies with a superior profile compared to existing approved drugs that act against the relevant kinase targets.

 This approach consists of two main pillars:

 - Developing synthetic compounds against novel targets with global first-in-class potential, which includes savolitinib (targeting c-Met), HMPL-523 (targeting Syk) and HMPL-453 (targeting FGFR1/2/3); and